Manufacturer: | Scratch |

 T' tab root edges were beveled and t' fins were tack-epoxied (5-minute) together t' form a pair o' sub-assemblies (FIG.6).

-That sub-assembled pair o' fins was then epoxied t' t' motor mount: the central rin' was engaged into t' tab notches and t' tabs themselves were sandwiched betwixt t' fore and aft CRs providin' adequate anchorin' for such large flyin' surfaces (FIG.7).
+That sub-assembled pair o' fins was then epoxied t' t' motor mount: the central rin' be engaged into t' tab notches and t' tabs themselves were sandwiched betwixt t' fore and aft CRs providin' adequate anchorin' for such large flyin' surfaces (FIG.7).

-Few fillets were made with 30-minute epoxy thickened with chopped fiberglass (structural filling): since two-part-foam was goin' t' be used I didn't want t' add useless weight t' an already heavy subassembly (around 26.5 oz).
+Few fillets were made with 30-minute epoxy thickened with chopped fiberglass (structural filling): since two-part-foam be goin' t' be used I didn't want t' add useless weight t' an already heavy subassembly (around 26.5 oz).

 Booster section